 The eagle eyed among you may even be able to spot the iconic Hollywood sign.

 Our first port of call was somewhere I’d been dying to go for a while: Malibu.
-If, like me, you’ve long been inspired by the delicious looking images of beautiful beaches and people in the area and videos of A-list celebrities’ houses on Cribs, you might want to book a trip too.
+If, like me, you’re inspired by the delicious looking images of beautiful beaches and people in the area, as well as videos of A-list celebrities’ houses on Cribs, you might want to book a trip too.

 Malibu is truly gorgeous and didn’t disappoint one jot.
 As soon as we got out of the Uber, I well and truly fell in love with the idyllic area.
 I can see why everyone wants to live here!
 We took a walk along the pier.